davidbradway/StriderGender/README.md

 # README: StriderGender

+update: the data in the Jupyter notebook have been updated with the results from the Championship event in Boulder CO.
+The content below has not yet been updated.

 I took my daugher to the Strider Bike race in Charlotte.
 It seemed like most of the participants were boys.
 I wanted to take a look at the names in the race results posted to the Strider Bikes website to see if I could verify my hunch.

 ## Source for data